Roanoke SSD Lawyer

 How Long Does an Appeal Take?

 If you are denied benefits, it can take years to secure disability payments.
 For example, in Roanoke, the average wait time for an ALJ hearing is 14 months, and it takes approximately 492 days to process a case.
-54% of these claims will be denied again or dismissed, resulting in even longer wait times.

 Because of the length of time involved in appealing, it is advantageous to obtain an approval at the reconsideration or ALJ level, making it vital to secure an SSD attorney who understands what examiners and Administrative Law Judges are looking for.
 If you receive a denial, contact our offices as soon as possible so that we can potentially assist in securing approval without having to exhaust all methods of appeal.